 Yes.
 Oxytocin is linked to the movement of sperm and the production of testosterone in men.
 Research suggests that it is increased following orgasm in men as well as women.

-For all its positivity, however, oxytocin has a dark side.
-Or, more accurately, it plays a more complex role in human behavior than is commonly thought.
-As a facilitator of bonding among those who share similar characteristics, the hormone fosters distinctions between in-group and out-group members, and sets in motion favoritism toward in-group members and prejudice against those in out-groups.
-Ongoing research on the hormone is a potent reminder of the complexity of biological and psychological systems.
+Importantly, oxytocin is one of various hormones that play a role in behavior, and its potential connections to psychology appear to go beyond love and prosociality.
+For all its apparent positivity, oxytocin may have a dark side—or, more accurately, it plays a more complex role in human behavior than is commonly thought.
+As a facilitator of bonding among those who share similar characteristics, the hormone may help set in motion preferential treatment of in-group members relative to those outside one’s group.